assist-project/dtls-fuzzer/README.md

 ## Running a test suite
 Before running learning experiments, it helps to check that arguments are correctly set, particularly timing parameters.
 To that end, **dtls-attacker** can execute a custom test suite (collection of tests) on the SUT, and provide a summary of the outputs.
-This functionality can also be used when diagnozing failed learning experiments, i.e. finding out what went wrong.
+This functionality can also be used when diagnosing failed learning experiments, i.e. finding out what went wrong.

 To run the test suite on a server using a default alphabet, you can run: